rubycho/cv-notes/04 CNN/day02-pretrained-model-YGG16.md

-## Using Pre-trained Model
+## Using a Pre-trained Model

 ### Transfer Learning

-Transfer Learning means using a pre-trained model, and re-train it by finely tuning parameters, to make it fit into our current dataset, or a problem.
-This method is also called as Fine Tuning.
+Transfer Learning refers to the learning method using a pre-trained model, modify a little bit to make it fit on different dataset or a problem.

-The pro of the deep learning is that we can use pre-trained model (which is sufficiently trained with large dataset) for solving other problems.
+There are three scenarios, according to the stanford cs231n.

-This is because the main responsibility of conv, pool layers is feature extraction, and the dense layers which is placed nearly with output layer, classifies or do other problem-related-decision things using extracted features.
+Today, I will talk about one of them, using a pre-trained model, remove FC layers of it, add new FC layers at the end, and train(back-propagation) only new added FC layers, eventually changing the classifier part of a pre-trained model.

-The trained part of conv and pool layers are called convolutional base, and as you can guess, we don't re-train the convolutional base on re-training, and only remove the dense part and re-connect new dense layers which gets input from the base.
+The thing that makes this possible is that the main responsibility of conv, pool layers is feature extraction, and the dense layers which is placed nearly with output layer, classifies or do other problem-related-decision things using extracted features.
-Which means, backpropagation will be done only on re-connected new layer parameters, not on convolutional base.
+(Though, in cs231n, it says that later layer also fits to the original data, that's why we do fine-tuning.)

 For example, VGG-16 is a model trained with 14 million images belonging to 1000 classes.
 We can use this model to classify whether the image has a cat or a dog with a dataset.